signmark/niap_ui_base/replit.md

 Work schedule: Prefers working sessions on weekends when available.
 Task planning: Focus on achievable tasks that can be completed in 2-3 hours maximum.

+## Development Rules
+**CRITICAL**: Always restart the server workflow after making changes to server-side code.
+Server changes do not take effect until the workflow is restarted.
+This includes changes to routes, services, middleware, and any backend logic.

 ## System Architecture

 ### Technology Stack